slowernews/hamster-system/README.md

 ####Actions:

 - undivisible tasks are called *actions*.
-Actions are managed in one Evernote<sup> 5</sup> notebook.
+Actions are managed in one Evernote notebook.
 - if you need to detail an action add a comment: **( )**

         Comments are inserted after the action description.